Technocracy movement: United States and Canada

 Howard Scott has been called the "founder of the technocracy movement".
 Near the end of 1919, he started the Technical Alliance in New York.
 Members of the alliance were mostly scientists and engineers.
-The Technical Alliance started an "energy survey of North America," which aimed to provide a scientific background from which ideas about a new social structure could be developed.
+The Technical Alliance started an "energy survey of North America", which aimed to provide a scientific background from which ideas about a new social structure could be developed.
 In 1921, the group broke up before the survey was completed.

 In 1932, Scott and others interested in the problems of technological growth and economic change began meeting in New York City.
 Their ideas gained national attention and the "Committee on Technocracy" was formed at Columbia University, by Howard Scott and Walter Rautenstrauch.
 The group was short-lived and in January 1933 splintered into two other groups, the "Continental Committee on Technocracy" (led by Harold Loeb) and "Technocracy Incorporated" (led by Scott).

-Smaller groups included the Technical Alliance, The New Machine and the Utopian Society of America, though Bellamy had the most success due to his nationalistic stances, and Veblen's rhetoric, removing the current pricing system and his blueprint for a national directorate to reorganize all produced goods and supply, and ultimately to radically increase all industrial output.
+Smaller groups included the Technical Alliance, American Technocratic League, The New Machine and the Utopian Society of America, though Bellamy had the most success due to his nationalistic stances, and Veblen's rhetoric, removing the current pricing system and his blueprint for a national directorate to reorganize all produced goods and supply, and ultimately to radically increase all industrial output.